The days seem somehow even shorter once the holidays are over.

 Then when the holidays are over, it just feels like it gets dark at noon, hahaha.
 Obviously it's a smidge later than that, but not much more.
 And without the the holidays to kind of take the edge off, it becomes all too real that our precious daylight hours seem murderously short.

 So then, at what rate do we gain it back?

-According to Lisbdnet.com, we begin to gain it back at the rate of approximately two minutes a day.
+We begin to gain it back at the rate of approximately two minutes a day after the winter solstice.
 One minute in the morning, and one minute at night.
 It seems like a pretty slow crawl, because well, it is.
 But, to put it in more general terms, it means we gain almost a quarter hour each week.

 I get up really early, so I also enjoy the fruits of it when I see the sun shining brightly by 6:00am.
-I get tired of driving to work in the dark.
+I get tired of walking the dog in the dark.
 It's a bit sad, hahaha.
 But soon enough, we'll all get what we need, if we can just hang tight until the end of February.
 Then we can get back to complaining about potholes and mud.
 Yay.

 Do Mainers actually hate snow?
 Keep scrolling to find out...

 30 Things Maine Drivers Do That Makes Everyone Hate Us